 - More heavily discounted: Has been on the market for longer (launched in November 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-A5 emerges as the winner of the contest (9 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-A5 is the clear winner of the match-up (11 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.